Learning Center Digital Literacy Help

 Use this Web Primer to learn how to connect to the Internet, browse web pages, navigate web sites, use search engines, and exchange e-mail with others (view in Chrome or Internet Explorer).

 This interactive course will help you gain confidence in computing by explaining the risks and threats to computer security and privacy so that you can understand and prevent them (view in Chrome or Internet Explorer).

 Taking an online class and not sure where to start?
 Whether you're a beginning online learner or an experienced one, Support for Online Learning will give you the tools you need to be successful, including help using Canvas.

 Professors expect you to communicate in a professional manner in college.
 Refer to these tips to help you.

-By clicking on most of the links on the page you will be redirected to a web site that is not affiliated in any way with Yavapai College.
+By clicking on many links on this page, you will be redirected to a web site that is not affiliated in any way with Yavapai College.
 YC and the Learning Centers have no influence over or responsibility for the content of the pages, the reliability of the information, or the integrity of the links; use at your own risk.